A bowel obstruction means there is a blockage in the bowel. It is a serious complication, which is much more common with advanced cancer.

 The operation could be successful and the cancer might not grow back to block the bowel again.
 But it is quite a big operation to have when you are likely to be feeling very weak and ill.

 You might want to talk through having this operation with your close family and friends as well as your doctor and nurse.

 A stent is a tube that the surgeon puts into the bowel.
 It expands to keep the bowel open.
 This can relieve the symptoms caused by the obstruction.

 Your surgeon may be able to put in a stent if you are not able to have a big operation.

 A drug called hyoscine butylbromide (Buscopan) stops muscle spasms and reduces pain.
-You can also have painkillers and anti sickness drugs.
+You can also have painkillers and anti sickness medicines.

-You may also have a drug called octreotide.
+You might also have a drug called octreotide.
 Octreotide reduces the amount of fluid that builds up in your stomach and digestive system.
 It can help to control sickness.